Attempts to define a Baum--Connes map via localization of categories for inverse semigroups: Some motivating specialized results

 } \end{definition}

-\begin{corollary} Assume that $G$ is $E$-unitary and the functors $\mbox{Right}_H^L$ respects countable direct sums.
+\begin{corollary} Assume that $G$ is $E$-unitary, $E$-continuous and the functors $\mbox{Right}_H^L$ respect countable direct sums.
 (In the worst case scenario, if $G$ is a group.)
 Then for all $A \in \calc \cali_0$ $KK^G(A,B)$ is countable for all $B \in KK^G$ and commutes with countable direct sums in the variable $B$. \end{corollary}

 \begin{remark} {\rm It appears natural that $KK^H(A,B)$ is countable and commutes with countable direct sums in $B$ for all finite subinverse semigroups $H \subseteq G$ and finite-dimensional, commutative $H$-algebras $A$.
 (The K\"unneth theorem comes into mind, but is difficult even for $G = \Z/2$, see Rosenberg \cite{rosenberg2013}.)
 But then the claim of Corollary \ref{corollaryCountableKKGI0} would follow alone from Definition \ref{definitionCI0} and the assumption that $\mbox{Right}$ respects countable direct sums. } \end{remark}